lemocla/Which-way-is-up/README.md

         - Some light shadows to add further dimension and depth to the website.

      - #### **Design issues**
-        The image library in collection and commission sections is looking at presenting the images in their aspect ration.
+        The image library in collection and commission sections is looking at presenting the images in their aspect ratio.
 Whilst it works relatively well when there are many images, it does look a bit odd when there are only a few items to display.
-Ideally the developer would have liked to implement a masonry layout.
+Ideally the developer would have liked to implement a masonry style layout, but would need to work a solution compatible with Bootstrap.

 ## **FEATURES**